Table of Contents

 Angular

-Select the option that best suits your project size and team’s experience.
-For instance, React is often used in web development trends due to its flexibility and performance.
+Select the option that best fits your project size and team’s experience.
+For example, React is often used in web development because of its flexibility and performance.

 6. Build Tools and Task Runners